 Access Control

-Section titled “Workspaces”Each Workspace is discrete — it has its own members, roles, change sets, and optimization history.
-A user can hold different roles in different workspaces.
+Section titled “Domains”Each Domain is discrete and scoped to exactly one world model (a one-to-one link) — it has its own members, roles, action registry, deployed action modules, and audit history.
+A user can hold different roles in different domains.

 |---|---|---|